setlog/k8s-loadbalancing-lan/README.md

-## Preface
+# Preface

-Kubernetes has already become a common technology for everyone who has a challenge to ship and run the software in the cloud.
-And every cloud provider helps to setup the infrastructure as easy as possible for us, devop engineers.
-We just start a kubernetes service, wait a couple of seconds and Voila!
-It has an external IP that we can assign a DNS name to and access the endpoint as if no magic happened.
-Have you tried the same in your LAN?
-If no, give it a try.
-Just to understand that not everything what a cloud provider does for you can be taken for granted.
-Let us demonstrate with a simple example, what challenges you are facing and how you can master them.
+Kubernetes has already become a common technology for everyone who has the challenge to ship and run any applications in the cloud.
+And every cloud provider give us tools like an api, to setup the infrastructure as easy as possible for us, DevOps engineers.
+We just start a kubernetes service, wait a couple of seconds and et voilà!
+It has an external IP, which we can assign a domain to access the endpoint as if no magic happened.
+Have you tried the same in your local network?
+If the answer is no, give it a try.
+Just to understand that not everything a cloud provider does for you can be taken for granted.
+Let us use a simple example to show you the challenges you face and how you can master them.

-We are not going to explain here, how to set up a kubernetes cluster in your LAN, but how to deploy a simple website in a ready-made cluster and access it by a DNS name in your intranet.
+We are not going to explain how to set up a kubernetes cluster in your local network, but how to deploy a simple nginx in a ready-made cluster and access it by a domain in your local network.

 ## Software Prerequisites